 The Mediterranean sea is a semi-enclosed sea at medium latitudes.
 Some fundamental processes for the general circulation of the oceans (ex. deep water formation) happen or are given by such sea.
-The salty waters in the Atlantic, exiting from the Mediterranean, on influence the water formation processes, the variability and also the equilibrium state of the global thermohaline
+The salty waters in the Atlantic, exiting from the Mediterranean, cn influence the water

 The temporal analysis of the analysed data does not permits to understand if these oscillations are characteristics of a natural state of the basin or, viceversa, if they represent an anomalous situation.
 The cruise is part of a strategy for the periodic monitoring of this new hydrodynamic regime in order to evaluate the hydrodynamic and biogeochemical characteristic trends of the waters along the column and their interannual variabilities.
 For this reason the cruises have been repeated every year.
 Furthermore the biogeochemical anomalies N/P and the difference between the variables north and south of the basin, with two different hydrodynamic regimes, have been analysed.